 At this point VACL redirect helps.
-The VACL does not permit or deny the traffic, it simply "redirects" the traffic to the desired IDS sensor.
+By applying the VACL to the RSPAN VLAN, the VACL does not permit or deny the traffic, it classifies packets and uses the file "redirect" as the mechanism to send the traffic to the desired IDS sensor.
 One VACL entry specifies that HTTP traffic on the RSPAN VLAN be redirected to IDS1, another VACL entry specifies that SMTP traffic on the RSPAN VLAN be redirected to IDS2, and another VACL specifies says that DNS traffic be redirected to IDS3.